Empirical Evaluation of the Heat-Diffusion Collection Protocol for Wireless Sensor Networks: Implementation Details

 \section{Implementation Details}

-In the practical implementation of HDCP, a number of parameters need to be set properly, such as $\beta$, maximum queue size, and maximum number of retransmissions.
-In this section, we discuss the choices of parameters and the reason behind them in details.
+\todo{Similar to any data collection routing protocol, a number of common routing parameters need to be set properly in the real implementation of HDCP (in our case in the Contiki OS implementation) such as maximum queue size and maximum number of retransmissions.} In this section, we discuss the choices of such parameters and the reason behind them in details.
 First of all, we set the value of $\mu_{ij}(n)$ in Eqn.~\eqref{eqn:hd_1} to be 1 as a node cannot send more than one packet simultaneously.
-Next, we discuss the choice of $\beta$ in details.